 Wipe That Data!

 For people who have chosen to run Linux or a Mac operating system on their computers, they may have a variety of options built into their OSes, for thoroughly cleaning deleted data off of drives.
 But PC owners running Microsoft's flagship operating system, do not have access to any built-in file wiping capabilities.
 Even their Windows Recycle Bin only has an option to empty it, but not to wipe the files from the disk.
-For that reason, Windows users clearly should obtain a quality file erasure program, such as the one that we will be examining in this article, BCWipe.
+For that reason, Windows users clearly should obtain a quality file erasure program, such as the one that I will be examining in this article, BCWipe.

 Jetico is a software development company located in Espoo, Finland, and founded in 1995.
-They make and sell firewall and file encryption products, but we will be focusing on their file erasure product.
+They make and sell firewall and file encryption products, but I will be focusing on their file erasure product.
 BCWipe is designed for deleting and wiping individual files, wiping the contents of one's Recycle Bin, or wiping all of the free space on a hard drive, flash drive, or any other data storage device.
 Its companion product, BCWipe Total Wipeout, is dedicated to thoroughly erasing everything from a hard drive, including any operating system, as well as the boot sector.

 Data Security in the BC Era

-The program we will be focusing on, BCWipe, runs on Windows (all versions from Vista back to even 9x) and seven different types of Unix.
+The program I will be focusing on, BCWipe, runs on Windows (all versions from Vista back to even 9x) and seven different types of Unix.
 It supports seven different human languages.
 Even though BCWipe is a commercial offering, it is quite affordable, at 39.95 US dollars or euros.
 For corporations and other large organizations, volume discounts are available.
 Best of all, you can try it before you buy it.
 To do so, simply visit the BCWipe page and click the large blue "Download" button.